johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 Here, you see the message topic (`get-customers`) and the reply topic (`_INBOX.6EADK`) on the first line (they're part of the message "header", not the payload), and an empty message payload on the second line.

-The "customerApp" receives a response back from "customerService" (because it included a response topic in the request - `_INBOX.6EADK` - that it subscribed to) that looks like this:
+The *customerApp* receives a response back from *customerService* (because it included a response topic in the request - `_INBOX.6EADK` - that it subscribed to) that looks like this:

 ```bash
 MSG_PAYLOAD: {"customers": [{ "id": 1, "name": "nestjs.com" }]}